nus-cs2103/website-base/admin/tp-tasks-fragment.md

   Canvas might automatically add a file name suffix (e.g., `*-1.pdf`, `*-2.pdf`, ...) if you upload a file multiple times.
 You can safely ignore that suffix.
 * **Do not update the code during the 14 days after the deadline.** Get our permission first if you need to update the code in the repo during that _code-freeze_ period.
   * You can update issues/milestones/PRs even during the _code-freeze_ period.{% if cs2113 or cs2103 %}
   * [{{ course }}T only] You can update the source code of the docs (but not functional/test code) if your CS2101 submission deadline is later than our submission deadline.
-However, a code-freeze period of 1-2 days is still recommended, so that there is a clear gap between the tP submission and subsequent docs updates.{% endif %}
+However, a code-freeze period of 1-2 days is still recommended, so that there is a clear gap between the tP submission and subsequent docs updates.<br>
+   On a related note, there is no need to additional stylistic 'beautifications' to the docs before submitting to CS2101 side.
+The two teaching teams have agreed that there will be no extra credit for such additional  beautifications.{% endif %}
   * You can update the code during the code-freeze period if the change is related to a late submission approved by us.
   * You can continue to evolve your repo after the code-freeze period.